AdobeDocs/journey-optimizer.de-DE/help/using/configuration/ip-warmup-execution.md

 <!--Upon activation, when the segment evaluation happens, more segments will be created by the IP warmup service and will be leveraged in an audience composition and a new audience will be created for each run splitted into the different selected domains.-->

 ## Plan verwalten {#manage-plan}

 Wenn Ihr IP-Warmup-Plan nicht die erwartete Leistung erzielt, können Sie die folgenden Maßnahmen ergreifen.

 ### Aufspaltung einer Phase {#split-phase}

-Wenn Sie eine neue Phase hinzufügen möchten, die von einem bestimmten Ausführen aus beginnt, wählen Sie die **[!UICONTROL Option &quot;In neue Phase aufteilen&quot;]** über das Symbol mit den drei Punkten aus.
+Wenn Sie eine neue Phase hinzufügen möchten, die von einem bestimmten Ausführen aus beginnt, wählen Sie die **[!UICONTROL Option &quot;In neue Phase aufteilen&quot;]** über das Symbol Mehr Aktionen .

 ![](assets/ip-warmup-plan-run-split-run.png)